JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/NOTES.md

 **Optimizing service Fb for mobile delay-sensitive applications in 5g edge network**

 To guarantee the strict latency requirements, new solutions are required to cope with the user mobility in a distributed edge cloud environment.
 The use of proactive replication mechanism seems promising to avoid QoE degradation during service migration between different edge nodes.
 However, accounting for the limited resources of edge micro data-centers, appropriate optimization solutions must be developed to reduce the cost of service deployment, while guaranteeing the desired QoE.
 In this paper, Ivan Farris et al., by leveraging on prediction schemes of user mobility patterns, have proposed two linear optimization solutions for replication-based service migration in cellular 5G networks: the min-RM approach aims at minimizing the QoE degradation during user handover; min-NSR approach favors the reduction of service replication cost.
 Simulation results proved the efficiency of each solution in achieving its design goal and provides useful information for network and service orchestrators in next-generation 5G cloud-based networks.

+**Adaptive Avatar Handoff in the Cloudlet Network**

+X. Sun et al. shows an architecture where each User Equipment (UE) has its own Avatar (a private computing and storage resources for the UE) which is deployed to a cloudlet, being the communication characterized by low end-to-end (E2E) latency.
+When UEs roam away, in order to maintain the end-to-end latency, their Avatars should be handed off among cloudlets accordingly.
+However, moving such amount of data (the Avatar’s virtual disk) during the handoff time may both incur unbearable migration time and network congestion.
+In order to overcome those limitations, they propose LatEncy Aware Replica placemeNt (LEARN) algorithm to place a number of replicas of each Avatar’s virtual disk into suitable cloudlets.
+Meanwhile, by considering the capacity limitation of each cloudlet, they propose the LatEncy aware Avatar hanDoff (LEAD) algorithm to place UEs’ Avatars among the cloudlets such that the average E2E delay is minimized.